Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## BONUS - Type 2 Slowly Changing Dimension
 Duration: 4

+>aside positive
-"Slowly changing dimension type 2 changes add a new row in the dimension with the updated attribute values.
+>Slowly changing dimension type 2 changes add a new row in the dimension with the updated attribute values.
 This requires generalizing the primary key of the dimension beyond the natural or durable key because there will potentially be multiple rows describing each member.
-When a new row is created for a dimension member, a new primary surrogate key is assigned and used as a foreign key in all fact tables from the moment of the update until a subsequent change creates a new dimension key and updated dimension row." -  Kimball Group.
+When a new row is created for a dimension member, a new primary surrogate key is assigned and used as a foreign key in all fact tables from the moment of the update until a subsequent change creates a new dimension key and updated dimension row. -  Kimball Group.

-During this section we will go through a Type 2 slowly changing dimension example of incremental processing for this dimension.
+In this section we will go through incremental processing of a Type 2, slowly changing dimension.

 ### Step 1 - Acquistion
 1. Select to *"create worksheet from SQL file"* and load the 100_acquisition/customer_initial_acq.sql.
 2. In the first few lines of the script we are setting the context for this script.
-Run these.
 3. The *"copy into"* statement is where we are copying (Unloading) the data from the SNOWFLAKE_SAMPLE_DATA into CSV formatted files into an internal table stage.
-Run this.
 ![img](assets/raw_layer_customer_acq_results.png)

 ### Step 2 - Raw Layer
-1. Open the worksheet for the 100_acquisition/customer_acq.sql.
-Set the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+1. Select to *"create worksheet from SQL file"* and open the worksheet for the 100_acquisition/customer_acq.sql.
+2. Highlight the following SQL commands in your worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_rl_orders_db;